Massage School FAQs: Students

 Alpha Anywhere is a production not a computer program.
 No boring PowerPoints or computer-generated voices here.
 We don’t license someone else’s curriculum.
 We’ve created our own.
 Our learning modules include lectures by Michael Garcia, our lead LMT and RN.
 Mr. Garcia has been teaching Massage Therapy for over 25 years at Alpha School of Massage.
 Our online classes are produced in our multicamera studio and include book lectures and demos of techniques.
 See a sample here.

 Alpha Anywhere allows us to partner with local spas to provide clinical experience for our students.
 This allows many of our students to get their clinical experience in their neighborhoods making it even more convenient to become a Licensed Massage Therapist.
-We currently have 3 locations to do clinicals and new partnerships are coming soon.

 Our learning modules are delivered through Canvas Learning Management System and include the lectures, reading assignments from our two textbooks and online quizzes.
 Are you a night Owl?
 No worries.
 The modules can be accessed anytime, there’s no specific schedule to keep.